danielroe/roe.dev/src/content/blog/nuxt-server-components.md

 ## Similar but different

-There are a few terms floating around that are worth mentioning:
+There are a other similar-sounding terms floating around that are worth mentioning:

 * **React server components (or RSCs)**.
 This is an entirely different approach to rendering server components which is often linked to streaming responses from server to client.